-The debt to income ratio is a formula lenders use to determine how much of your income can be used for your monthly home loan payment after you have met your various other monthly debt payments.
+The ratio of debt to income is a tool lenders use to calculate how much of your income is available for a monthly home loan payment after you have met your other monthly debt payments.

-Typically, underwriting for conventional mortgage loans requires a qualifying ratio of 28/36.
-FHA loans are less restrictive, requiring a 29/41 ratio.
+Most conventional loans need a qualifying ratio of 28/36.
+FHA loans are a little less restrictive, requiring a 29/41 ratio.

 Some example data:

 - Gross monthly income of $3,500 x .28 = $980 can be applied to housing

 - Gross monthly income of $3,500 x .36 = $1,260 can be applied to recurring debt plus housing expenses